Penn State vs. Michigan State NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan State Stats and Trends

-- Michigan State has played 11 games, with seven wins against the spread.

-- So far this season, the Spartans have been installed as underdogs by a 1.5-point margin or more four times and are 3-1 ATS in those contests.
+- This season, the Spartans have an ATS record of 3-1 in their four games as an underdog of 1.5 points or more.

-- Michigan State's games this year have hit the over on six of 11 set point totals (54.5%).
+- Michigan State's games this season have hit the over on six of 11 set point totals (54.5%).

-- Michigan State is 7-2-1 against the spread and 9-1 overall in games when it puts up more than 15.5 points.
+- When Michigan State puts up more than 15.5 points, it is 7-2-1 against the spread and 9-1 overall.

-- When Michigan State picks up more than 334.3 yards, the team is 6-1-1 against the spread and 7-1 overall.
+- Michigan State is 6-1-1 against the spread and 7-1 overall when the team amasses more than 334.3 yards.

-- The Spartans have 14 giveaways this season, while the Nittany Lions have 18 takeaways .
+- This year the Spartans have 14 turnovers, four fewer than the Nittany Lions have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.